 You may be asking yourself what is symphysis pubis dysfunction (SPD) & pelvic girdle pain (PGP)?

 Confused?
 You’re not alone.
-A few new clients lately have been feeling a little flummoxed by some of the terms being used for whatever it is they’re suffering from… sometimes midwives, antenatal teachers, doctors, personal trainers or your best friend, don’t use the same language.
+A few new clients lately have been feeling a little flummoxed by some of the terms being used for whatever it is they’re suffering from.
+Sometimes OB GYN’s, midwives, or PTs don’t use the same language.

 So I’ve done a mini glossary of the ones you’re likely to come across or suffer from.